aphex-/Ani/README.md

 If you want to write an animmation you usually need something like an **update** method where you apply a **progress** to the stuff you want to animate.
 In most cases you also want to get noticed if the animation is **finished**.
 It's also a good practice to separate such logic from your productive code.

 **Ani** tries to follow the philosophy to 'do just a small thing but do it right'.
 It helps you to focus on the animation logic itself.
 Just write your own animation class and inerhit from *AbstractAnimation*.
-You need to override the methods *onStart*, *onProgress* and *onFinish* to implement the animation.

 ### How to write a custom animation?
 This example shows a custom animation that inherits from **AbstractAnimation**.
 It simply fades in a Graphic object that has a method called *setAlpha*.